Quantized function algebras at $q=0$: type $A_{n}$ case: Introduction

-The coordinate ring of regular functions for the $q$-deformation of a complex simple Lie group $G$ can be viewed as a module over the corresponding quantised universal enveloping algebra $U_{q}(\mathfrak{g})$ of the Lie algebra $\mathfrak{g}$ of the group $G$.
-Crystallisation of these modules were studied by Kashiwara in \cite{Kas-1993aa} while developing his theory of crystal bases.
-Crystallisation of the $C^{*}$-algebraic counterpart of the coordinate rings, i.e.\ the $C^{*}$-algebra of `continuous functions' for the $q$-deformation $G_{q}$ of compact Lie groups $G$, however, have not been investigated in the literature.
-For the quantum $SU(2)$ group, Woronowicz had described the $C^{*}$-algebra $C(SU_{q}(2))$ at $q=0$ in \cite{Wor-1987aa}, though it did not seem to appear again anywhere in the literature, except possibly by Hong \& Szymanski (\cite{HonSzy-2002aa}) who observed that it is a graph $C^{*}$-algebra.
-However, very recently Chakraborty \& Pal (\cite{ChaPal-2022ey}) demonstrated a very interesting application of this $C^{*}$-algebra in proving an approximate equivalence between the GNS representation of the Haar state of $SU_{q}(2)$ and another well known faithful representation of the same $C^{*}$-algebra.
-This approximate equivalence, in turn, has interesting applications in and connections with noncommutative geometry and topology.
-In particular it gives a $KK$-class via Cuntz's notion of quasihomomorphisms and also gives a generalized Fredholm representation of the dual quantum group $\widehat{SU_ {q}(2)}$ (\cite{ChaPal-2022ey}).
-Chakraborty \& Pal obtained the unitary giving their approximate equivalence by using the $C^{*}$-algebra $C(SU_{q} (2))$ at $q=0$.
+The coordinate ring of regular functions for the $q$-deformation of a complex simple Lie group $G$ can be viewed as a module over the corresponding quantized universal enveloping algebra $U_{q}(\mathfrak{g})$ of the Lie algebra $\mathfrak{g}$ of the group $G$.
+Crystallization of these modules were studied by Kashiwara in \cite{Kas-1993aa}.
+What we are interested in is the crystallization of the $C^{*}$-algebraic counterpart of the coordinate rings, i.e.\ the $C^{*}$-algebra of `continuous functions' for the $q$-deformation $G_ {q}$ of compact Lie groups $G$.
+These have not been investigated in the literature.
+For the quantum $SU(2)$ group, Woronowicz had described the `$C^ {*}$-algebra $C(SU_{q}(2))$ at $q=0$' in \cite{Wor-1987aa}, which he obtained by simply taking the relations that generate the $C^*$-algebra $C(SU_{q} (2))$ and replacing $q$ by 0 in those relations and taking the universal $C^*$-algebra generated by these new relations.
+This $C^*$-algebra did not seem to appear again anywhere in the literature, except possibly in Hong \& Szymanski (\cite{HonSzy-2002aa}) who observed that it is a graph $C^ {*}$-algebra.
+However, very recently Chakraborty \& Pal (\cite {ChaPal-2022ey}) demonstrated a very interesting application of this $C^ {*}$-algebra in proving an approximate equivalence involving the GNS representation of the Haar state of $SU_{q}(2)$ and the Soibelman representation which is another well known faithful representation of the same $C^{*}$-algebra.
+This approximate equivalence, in turn, has interesting connections with noncommutative geometry and topology.
+In particular it gives a $KK$-class via Cuntz's notion of quasihomomorphisms and also sets up a link between the equivariant spectral triple for $SU_{q}(2)$ with another spectral triple whose properties are easier to derive.
+In fact, it is this approximate equivalence that is behind Connes' computations with the two spectral triples in \cite{Con-2004ab}.
+Thus the idea of looking at the $q\to 0$ limit can be traced back to the paper by Connes.
 A similar equivalence (or approximate equivalence) in the case of $SU_{q}(3)$ or more generally for $q$-deformations of compact Lie groups should be an important tool in understanding these quantum groups and their geometry better.
-Therefore it seems worthwhile to investigate the crystallisation of quantised function algebras for the $q$-deformations of compact Lie groups in the $C^{*}$-algebra set up.
+Therefore it seems worthwhile to investigate the crystallization of quantized function algebras for the $q$-deformations of compact Lie groups in the $C^{*}$-algebra set up.
 In the present paper our goal is to initiate a study in this direction.
 In particular, we will describe and study the $C^{*}$-algebras $C(G_{q})$ at $q=0$ where $G$ is a type $A_{n}$ compact Lie group.